 This criteria is why it's so important to understand your target market before you define your USP.
 If you're serving dentist offices and medical practices, being able to say you have 100% HIPAA-trained staff is not only relevant, but a service differentiator.
 In this scenario, your audience is sensitive to HIPAA compliance regulations and wants to partner with an MSP they know they can trust with their patients' data.
 They will be more likely to buy your services because you have a fully compliant workforce that has navigated HIPAA complexities over the years.
 According to Robin, most people are looking for the least risky solution, not the best.
 Your USP should indicate why they can trust you to keep their data safe.

 This one's important.
 You have to back up the claims in your USP with solid proof.
 Do NOT say you can guarantee a client 25% more bottom line if you have no history of KPI success that indicates this.
 Similarly, don't say you have twenty years of experience in IT if it's not true.
 Your prospects will look for verification.
 Imagine the impression it will make if they find you on LinkedIn and see that you've actually only been in the field for a third of that time.
 Your Service Level Agreements (SLAs) will set client expectations so they have to be realistic.

 At the same time, showcase your service delivery proof!
 Follow up your assurance that doctors will be able to see 20% more patients with a case study from a client in healthcare that supports this.
 This kind of content validates your USP and helps to solidify trust.
 With it, prospects know that your promises aren't just empty claims.

 Are you unsure how to get started with case studies?
-We walk you through the process of preparing and writing a case study and even offer a free template for you to download in
+We walk you through the process of preparing and writing a case study and even offer a template for you to download in

 - Why You Need Case Studies to Have Clients Lining Up (Part 1)